Search Box - Web Quickstart

 Search Box UI components can be dropped into websites as standalone elements or as part of a comprehensive map experience.

-This Quickstart Guide will help you get started with Search Box using the Mapbox Search JS Web framework (using HTML Custom Elements).
+This Quickstart Guide will help you get started with Search Box using Mapbox Search JS Web.

 To use Search Box in a React app, see the Search Box React Quickstart.